-A Teacher’s Guide to The Academy Awards by Frank W. Baker (Copyright 2014)
+A Teacher’s Guide to The Academy Awards by Frank W. Baker (Copyright 2014; revised 2020)

-Note: Controversy over the lack of diversity (#OscarsSoWhite) in last year’s nominations gave the Academy (and the process for selecting the awards) more attention.
+Note: There are many reasons The Academy Awards attract attention.
+Yes, viewers want to know who might win and perhaps what celebrities might be wearing.
+Another reason to watch: controversy.
+In 2019: the decision to broadcast the show without a host; the reversal of the decision to award some Oscars during commercials; 2017 was the year of the #MeToo movement created following the sexual abuse allegations emanating from many in the film industry.
+Controversy over the lack of diversity (#OscarsSoWhite) in recent nominations also brought the Academy (and the process for selecting the awards) more attention.
 Consider asking your students if they understand diversity as it applies to the movies.
 Ask your students to read any number of recent news stories about the issue and its ramifications.
 (Trade publications such as Variety and The Hollywood Reporter have both given the issue lots of coverage.)

 Even though many students may not have seen all of the Oscar-nominated films, they can still view the trailers for best picture nominees and read about them online.
 Trailers are considered persuasive texts because they are designed to pique the interest of the audience, sometimes months ahead of a film’s release date.
 Teachers may wish to consider having students create their own trailers.
 For more on trailers as persuasive texts, see my webpage.